andreyromancev/go-conventions/README.md

 ### Module name should be short
 But should not take good variable names.

+## Variables
+### Variable names should be in camelCase
+Including function arguments.

 ## Structure
 ### Use mutex head
 Mutex should be declared above variables it protects.